Safe Environment Strategies: Technology

 At minimum, your Policies and Procedures must include:

-A mission statement that clearly establishes your organization’s commitment and responsibility to maintain a safe environment for children.
+A mission statement and Code of Ethics that include your organization’s commitment and responsibility to maintain a safe environment for children.
 Policies and Procedures should be centered around the best interests of children, the values of your organization, and the organization’s role in guaranteeing safety in all settings.

 A Code of Conduct that details the expected and prohibited behaviors between staff and children.
 Your Code of Conduct should cover expected and appropriate behaviors and prohibited and harmful behaviors.
 It’s not necessary to outline every possible scenario.
 However, your Code of Conduct should reflect the core standards and principles guiding all your activities.

 Screening and Hiring policies that determine the best candidates to be placed in positions of responsibility with children.
 Screening and Hiring policies must clearly outline how staff and volunteers will be adequately screened and vetted to work with children.
-This includes implementing a systematic interview process for all staff and volunteers and conducting recommended initial and periodic background checks.
+This includes implementing a systematic interview process for all staff and volunteers and conducting recommended initial and periodic criminal and sexual offense background checks.

 A Safe Environment policy that covers physical and procedural protocols for in-person and virtual environments.
 Your Safe Environment Policies should include the five categories of safety, including, visibility, access, supervision and communication, transportation, and safe technology use.
 These policies dictate the type of safe environment you want to build and outlines how you will guarantee the safety of all children in your care.